microservices-plataformasII/infrastructure-microservice-app-example/README.md

 # infrastructure-microservice-app-example
-Repository for manging IAC for microservice-app-example
+Repository for managing IAC for microservice-app-example